coopdanger/semver/draft-claise-semver.md

 The traditional practices of the IETF interact poorly with these mechanisms.
-Each document presented to the IETF for last call and IESG approval must be formatted as an Internet-Drafts, i.e., as unstructured text.
+Each document presented to the IETF for last call and IESG approval must be formatted as an Internet-Draft, i.e., as unstructured text.
 All RFCs across the IETF share a single, common numbering space, so that RFC numbers have no useful semantic.
 Nonetheless, there is still a need to be able to capture the consensus of the IETF at critical points in the life-cycle of a specification.